February 2025

 other societies to help pool resources for those needing specialist help.

-I’m not sure how this will all play out, but on diversity I can say the following.
-I’m the first in my family to go to university, so I appreciate how hard it is to overcome barriers to entry and success in our field.
+family to go to university, so I appreciate how hard it is to overcome barriers to entry and success in our field.
 Speaking for President-Elect Alan Love and Michela Massimi, membership

 can remain confident that PSA leadership has unwavering support for increasing diversity in and expanding access to our field.